charlotte-os/charlotte-core/README.md

 ### Target Platforms

-- x86-64 PCs with UEFI and ACPI (Under active development)
+- x86-64 PCs with UEFI and ACPI
-- Aarch64 devices with UEFI and ACPI (Planned)
+- Aarch64 devices with UEFI, DeviceTree and SMC
-- RISC-V64 devices with UEFI and ACPI (Possible but not planned as of now)
+- RISC-V64 devices with UEFI, DeviceTree and SBI

 #### Building